bait-lang/bait/docs/docs.md

 -->

 # Bait Documentation
-> Documentation of the standard library is work in progress :construction:
+> Documentation of the standard library is work in progress 🚧

 ## Entry Point
 The entry point of any program is the `main` function.
 It is automatically called when the program starts.